bunbun205/portfolio-template/README.md

 ## Homepage

-Replace the placeholder platform and place in your custom 3D object or scene for the homepage legend and move the links to where they make sense to you.
+Replace the placeholder platform and replace it with your custom 3D object or scene for the homepage legend and move the links to where they make sense to you.

 ---